Our Research: Equity in Action

 Health Disparities Research Consultation Service

-The Health Disparities Research Consultation Service offers support to Icahn Mount Sinai researchers who are currently working on or are planning to conduct research involving diverse populations or research with a health equity focus, and who lack formal training in disparities research.
-Researchers receive expert advice from experienced disparities researchers or from community members, who can provide insight and guide inquiries, strategies, study design, analysis, and research methods.
-This service is designed to encourage and enhance health equity science across the Mount Sinai Health System, and to foster long-term collaborations across departments, institutions, and community partners.
+The Health Disparities Research Consultation Service offers support to Icahn Mount Sinai researchers who are currently working on or are planning to conduct research involving diverse populations or disparities to encourage and enhance health equity science across the Mount Sinai Health System, and to foster long-term collaborations across departments, institutions, and community partners.

 Interdisciplinary Collaborative Research Training Program

-The Interdisciplinary Collaborative Research (iCORE) Training Program is a nine-week summer program that provides hands-on and classroom research training for undergraduate, post-baccalaureate, medical, nursing, and graduate students.
+The Interdisciplinary Collaborative Research (iCORE) Training Program is a nine-week summer program that provides hands-on and classroom research training for undergraduate, post-baccalaureate, medical, nursing, and graduate students to gain valuable research skills and clinical experience in a collaborative and interdisciplinary environment.
 The iCORE program is a collaborative effort between the Institute for Health Equity Research, the Department of Emergency Medicine, and the Center for Nursing Research and Innovation.
-The program runs from June to early August and offers a unique opportunity for students to gain valuable research skills and clinical experience in a collaborative and interdisciplinary environment.

 Mental Health Equity Research Group

 The Mental Health Equity Research group is focused on promoting equitable access to culturally relevant mental health treatment.
 This research group, led by Sidney Hankerson, MD, MBA, specializes in meeting people where they are through partnerships with churches, barbershops, youth sports leagues, and other community-based agencies.
-They integrate principles of community engagement, implementation science, and social justice.
+They integrate principles of community engagement and implementation science.

 Geospatial Health Research Lab

-Directed by Andrew Maroko, PhD, the Geospatial Health Research Lab’s primary goal is to provide Institute researchers, and the broader Mount Sinai community, access to methodological and theoretical expertise in health geography, spatial analysis, and geographic information science for the study of population health in general, and health equity in particular.
+Directed by Andrew Maroko, PhD, the Geospatial Health Research Lab’s primary goal is to provide Institute researchers, and the broader Mount Sinai community, access to methodological and theoretical expertise in health geography, spatial analysis, and geographic information science for the study of population health.
 These services include simple map making and geo-visualization, neighborhood characterization using robust spatial approaches such as dasymetric disaggregation and expert systems, exposure and accessibility estimates, spatial statistics such as cluster detection, and the formulation of “spatial” or “geographic” hypotheses to be tested.

 Immigrant, Cultural, and Linguistics Studies Research Group